-The shelves are fitted with retaining clips at the back to prevent tipping and stops at the front of the runners to prevent accidental removal when pulling forwards.
-To remove a shelf, insert it fully back into the autoclave and lift the front end up to an angle of about 30°.
-Then push the shelf back until the anti-tilt catches clear the back of the runners.
+The shelves are fitted with retaining clips at the back to prevent tipping and stops at the front of the runners at each end to prevent accidental removal when pulling forwards.
+To remove a shelf, remove the locking bar under the shelf.
 The shelf can now be removed.